 On Christmas Eve 1964, Barbra Wooster and three other Navy nurses were wounded when their barracks were bombed by the Viet Cong.
 According to a January 9, 1965, article by the Arizona Republic, all of the nurses refused treatment until the more than 70 other wounded had been treated first.
 The four nurses were awarded Purple Hearts, the first service women to receive the commendation during the Vietnam War.

-8. In 1965, Ensign George Silver and four others became the first males to join the U.S. Navy Nurse Corps, according to an Oakland Tribune story from Dec.
+8. In 1965, Ensign George Silver and four others became the first men to join the U.S. Navy Nurse Corps, according to an Oakland Tribune story from Dec.
 9, 1965.

 Before joining the Navy Nurse Corps, Ensign Silver had served as an enlisted U.S. Navy Corpsmen.

-This story originally appeared on USO.org in 2020.
-It has been updated in 2021.
+-This story originally appeared on USO.org in 2020.
+It has been updated in 2022.